BellaTatts/Digital-writing-folio/Week 3.md

 <img width="385" alt="Screen Shot 2025-03-17 at 3 47 18 pm" src="https://github.com/user-attachments/assets/a3adac56-3ccc-44ea-9a0c-68d04e55fa7e" />

 What aspects of the remix are the same?
+A:

 What aspects of the remix are different?
+A:

 Is the remix successful (why or why not)?
+A:

-Assignment 1
+#### Assignment 1
-analyse the form - only choose a few, do not have to look at the code more about how is it working from a reading point of view, explore the idea and the questions we have about it as well as its relationship to E-lit articulating what it does, how it works, does it work?
+Analyse the form - only choose a few, do not have to look at the code more about how is it working from a reading point of view, explore the idea and the questions we have about it as well as its relationship to E-lit articulating what it does, how it works, does it work?